Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees

 \section{Use Case: Graphs}

-In graph clustering we are given a graph and want to divide the nodes of the graph into clusters such that sets of highly connected nodes are within the same clusters and there are only a few connections between different clusters.
-In this setting, tangles serve as an aggregation method for a set of cuts.
-Those cuts can be generated by a fast algorithm producing bipartitions that are weakly informative of the cluster structure.
-The default cost function on cuts is given by the cut value, hence a natural choice for pre-processing the initial cuts are randomised balanced-cut or min-cut algorithms.
-One such example is the Kernighan-Lin (KL) algorithm \citep{kernighan_graph-partitioning1970}, which performs a local search for a cheap cut under fixed partition sizes by greedily swapping vertices.
-After computing the tangle search tree, the tree can be post-processed as described in Section~\ref{sub:post_processing} to yield a hard, soft, or hierarchical clustering of the graph.
+In graph clustering, we are given a graph and want to divide the nodes of the graph into clusters such that sets of highly connected nodes are within the same clusters and there are only a few connections between different clusters.
+Tangles serve as an aggregation method for a set of cuts.
+We can generate these cuts by fast heuristic algorithms producing weakly informative cuts of the cluster structure.